Rogue (Marvel Comics): Publication history

-Rogue was first slated to appear in Ms. Marvel #25 (1979) (and artwork for the first half of the story was completed), but the book's abrupt cancellation left her original introduction story unpublished for over a decade until it was printed in Marvel Super Heroes #11 in 1992, where she absorbed her current powers permanently from Ms. Marvel.
+Rogue was first slated to appear in Ms. Marvel #25 in 1979 (and artwork for the first half of the story was completed), but the book's abrupt cancellation left her original introduction story unpublished for over a decade until it was printed in Marvel Super Heroes #11 in 1992, where she absorbed her current powers permanently from Ms. Marvel.
 Rogue's first published appearance was in Avengers Annual #10 (1981).
-Her second appearance and first cover appearance was Rom #31 (Jun 1982) tied with Uncanny X-Men #158 (Jun 1982), but #158 is also her first X-Book appearance and Rogue joined the X-Men in Uncanny X-Men #171 (1983).
+Her second appearance and first cover appearance was Rom #31 (Jun 1982) tied with Uncanny X-Men #158 (Jun 1982), but #158 is also her first X-Book appearance.
+She next appeared as an antagonist in Dazzler #22-24 (Aug-Oct 1982) before joining the X-Men in Uncanny X-Men #171 (1983).
 Rogue has also had two miniseries and one ongoing title.

-Claremont also revealed that Rogue's physical appearance was originally intended to be modelled on Grace Jones; however, artist Michael Golden did not know what Jones looked like.
-Chris Claremont said in June 2016 that, had he not left Marvel in 1991, Mystique would have been Rogue's real mother.
-It is a storyline that appeared in a 2009 run of the series "X-Men Forever".

 Rogue's real name and early history were not revealed until more than 20 years after her introduction.
-Until the back story provided by Robert Rodi in the ongoing Rogue series, begun in September 2004, her background was only hinted at.
+Until the backstory provided by Robert Rodi in the ongoing Rogue series, begun in September 2004, her background was only hinted at.
 This resulted in Rodi's version of Rogue's origins inadvertently conflicting with earlier information.
 In X-Men Unlimited #4, Scott Lobdell indicates that Rogue ran away from her father after her mutant powers manifested, but in Uncanny X-Men #182, Rogue reflects that she never knew her father because he had left before she was born, and several issues, including Uncanny X-Men #178 and X-Men #93, indicate that Rogue was taken in by Mystique and Destiny before her mutation became active.

+Chris Claremont said in June 2016 that, had he not left Marvel in 1991, Mystique would have been Rogue's real mother.
+It is a storyline that appeared in a 2009 run of the series X-Men Forever.
+Claremont also revealed that the only advice he gave to artist Michael Golden was that Rogue should be inspired by Grace Jones and that she should have streaks of white in her hair.
+However, Michael Golden did not know what Jones looked like so the visual he submitted did not resemble Jones at all.
+Still, Claremont immediately approved, telling Golden he "nailed it."

 Rogue was a regular character in Uncanny Avengers (2012), beginning with issue #1.

+Rogue had two limited solo series between 1995 and 2000, followed by an ongoing series from 2004 to 2005, and she is slated for a fourth volume set for release in 2026.

+2025 saw the publication of a limited series titled Rogue: The Savage Land by writer Tim Seeley and artist Zulema Lavina.